 There is a very small parking area here near a hand-painted sign for Seaglass Beach.
-You must park at the top of the hill, there is no parking down the hill so if necessary, retrace your steps and find street parking in town within a block or two.
+You must park at the top of the hill, there is no parking down the hill.
+If necessary, retrace your steps and find street parking in town within a block or two.
 The beach is down the steep hill.

 Sea Glass Beach is a small beach right in the town of Isabel II.
 It’s claim to fame is seaglass of course, but it also has nice views of the Isabell II harbor, and across to mainland Puerto Rico.
-The beach is shallow in that it is almost non-existent during high tide.
+The beach is so shallow that it is almost non-existent during high tide.